fuminoritanizawa/webpage/content/authors/admin/_index.md

 </ul>

 # What's new
-Thrilled to announce that I have secured a summer 2023 internship at the  <a href="https://www.srinivasanlab.org/">Srinivasan Lab</a>, part of <a href="https://www.scripps.edu/">Scripps Research Institution</a> in San Diego.
-I'll be contributing to research on reverse genetics of nervous systems in C. elegans, using rescue cloning and transgenetic animals!
+Thrilled to announce my summer 2023 internship at the  <a href="https://www.srinivasanlab.org/">Srinivasan Lab</a>, part of <a href="https://www.scripps.edu/">Scripps Research Institution</a> in San Diego.
+Research on reverse genetics of nervous systems in C. elegans, using rescue cloning and transgenetic animals!